CashScript/cashscript/website/docs/sdk/instantiation.md

 ```

 Once a smart contract has been instantiated, you can invoke a contract function to spend from the contract with the '[Simple transaction-builder](/docs/sdk/transactions)' by calling the function name under the `functions` member field of a contract object.
-To call these functions succesfully, the parameters provided to the function need to match ones defined in the CashScript code.
+To call these functions successfully, the provided parameters must match the function signature defined in the CashScript code.

 These contract functions return an incomplete `Transaction` object, which needs to be completed by providing outputs of the transaction.
 For more information see the [Simple transaction-builder](/docs/sdk/transactions) page.